 Fuel Cell Electric Vehicle Emissions

-Argonne National Laboratory's (ANL) report, Fuel Choices for Fuel Cell Vehicles: Well-to-Wheels Energy and Emission Impacts analyzed greenhouse gas (GHG) emissions for 10 of the most common hydrogen production and distribution pathways.
-ANL found that gaseous hydrogen produces fewer GHGs than liquid hydrogen in most cases.
-ANL also investigated hydrogen's effects on petroleum use and found that using hydrogen as a fuel reduced petroleum use by nearly 100% regardless of fuel production pathway.
+The U.S. Department of Energy and Argonne National Laboratory (ANL) presentation, Learn to use the GREET Model for Emissions Life Cycle Analysis, provides viewers information about analyzing greenhouse gas (GHG) emissions for hydrogen production and distribution pathways.
+ANL shows that gaseous hydrogen produces fewer GHGs than liquid hydrogen in most cases.
+ANL has also investigated hydrogen's effects on petroleum use and found that using hydrogen as a fuel reduced petroleum use by nearly 100% regardless of fuel production pathway.